qdm12/rsync-docker/rsync-ssh-server/README.md

 The SSH login is with `root` so there is no further file permissions issues with *rsync*

+Note that this image only works with SSH keys.

 ## Setup

 1. Create a directory `ssh` on your host containing 1 SSH public key per `.pub` files